MCG-NJU/ProVP/README.md

 # [IJCV2024] Progressive Visual Prompt Learning with Contrastive Feature Re-formation
 1. We propose a novel structure called Progressive Visual Prompt (ProVP).
 This design aims to strengthen the interaction among prompts from adjacent layers, thereby enabling more effective propagation to deeper layers.
-2. To address the generalization deterioration problem in training learnable prompts, we introduce a contrastive feature reformation technique.
-This combined method, ProVP-Ref, prevents significant deviations of prompted visual features from the fixed CLIP visual feature distribution.
+2. We further introduce a contrastive feature reformation technique to address the generalization deterioration problem in training learnable prompts，whcih prevents significant deviations of prompted visual features from the fixed CLIP visual feature distribution.
-3. ProVP-Ref is evaluated across 11 image datasets and achieves state-of-the-art results on 7/11 datasets in both few-shot learning and base-to-new generalization settings.
+3. This combined method, ProVP-Ref, is evaluated across 11 image datasets and achieves state-of-the-art results on 7/11 datasets in both few-shot learning and base-to-new generalization settings.
  %  To  the best of our knowledge, this is the first study to showcase the exceptional performance of visual prompts in V-L models compared to previous text prompting methods in this area.

 ![image](/model.jpg)